ZerothAngel/PowerTool/README.md

 Originally requested by InflamedSebi [in this thread](http://forums.bukkit.org/threads/powertool-single.39309/).

-PowerTool allows you to temporarily bind commands to your in-hand items.
+PowerTool allows you to bind commands to your in-hand items.
 Any item may be assigned commands for both left-click and right-click.
-Bound commands remain until you either log off or you manually clear the binding.
+Bound commands remain until you manually clear the binding.

 Bound commands may also include a special player "token," `%p` by default, which will be replaced by the name of the player you left-click or right-click on.